King2500/symfony-phpstorm-meta/README.md

 ## Installation

-This package will be bundled with [Symfony Plugin](https://plugins.jetbrains.com/plugin/7219-symfony-plugin) for PhpStorm 2019.1 release.
+This package is bundled with [Symfony Plugin](https://plugins.jetbrains.com/plugin/7219-symfony-plugin) since PhpStorm 2019.1 release.

-You can also enable these meta files by installing via Composer:
+You can alternatively enable these meta files by installing via Composer:
 ```
 composer require thomas-schulz/symfony-meta --dev
 ```